 Kristen began her dance training at the age of 7 and spent many years training with Ballet and Dance of Upstate NY.
 As a member of the Syracuse City Ballet, formerly Upstate NY Ballet, she performed Corps de Ballet roles in several productions including Snow White, Peter Pan, Aladdin, and Dracula and performed both corps and soloist roles in the 2001 production of Sleeping Beauty.
 Kristen went on to study dance and biology at William Smith College in Geneva, NY.
 She now holds a Masters of Science degree from Syracuse University in Nutrition Science and is a Pediatric Registered Dietitian at Upstate University Hospital.
 Kristen periodically holds nutrition workshops for dancers and is available for individual nutrition counseling for both children and adults.

-Jazz and Tap Instructor
+Jazz & Tap Instructor

-Ms. Gould has more than 25 years of experience in all disciplines of dance and has been choreographing in the Syracuse area for more than 20 years.
-Her areas of expertise include lyrical and commercial style jazz, funk, tap and character dance, as well as other festivals, corporate occasions, and many other community events.
-Ms. Gould has appeared on stage with a number of various schools and performing arts companies including Sophisticated Productions, dancing with such names as Gus Giordano and Mark Santoro.
-In addition to her instruction with Ballet & Dance, she has been a consultant for local gymnastic dance teams.
+9/11, as well as other festivals, corporate occasions, and many other community events.
+Ms. Gould has appeared on stage with several various schools and performing arts companies including Sophisticated Productions, dancing with such names as Gus Giordano and Mark Santoro.
+In addition to her instruction with Ballet and Dance, she has been a consultant for local gymnastic dance teams.
 A devoted teacher who emphasizes technique, dedication and discipline in a fun and exciting atmosphere, Ms. Gould is an asset to the staff of Ballet and Dance of Upstate New York.